devliqht/schola/README.md

 This repo is not for contributing and is for syncing purposes only for my web server at dcism.org, but you are still free to look :))

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (**CC BY-NC 4.0**) - see the [LICENSE](LICENSE) file for details.

 ## Author
 * [devliqht](https://github.com/devliqht)